ksruthi1992/park/parking-report.md

 6) Google Maps uses navigation to direct user to parking place

 **Extensions:** Spot gets taken by another vehicle before user has arrived at desired parking spot.

+## Fully Dressed Use Case Descriptions ##
+### UC2 - Get Current Data ###
+**Related Requirements:** REQ2, REQ3, REQ4

+**Initiating Actor:** Student/Faculty Member, Parking enforcers/employees

+**Goal:** User wants to see the current status on all parking areas

+**Participating Actors:** Sensors, Database, Digital Displays, Mobile App

+**Preconditions:** Must have mobile app in order to see all used and empty spots in the parking lot/garage selected

+**PostConditions:** User is given all the vacant spots to choose from

+**Main Success Scenario:**

+1) User opens up app with location permissions enabled

+2) Application gives the option to choose what parking area the user want to enter on.

+3) Application zooms in on the chosen parking area, displaying all the used and empty spots on real time

 ## Domain Model ##